gohugoio/hugo/docs/content/community/contributing.md

 groups_weight: 30
 ---

 We welcome all contributions.
-If you want to contribute, all that is needed is simply fork Hugo, make changes and submit a pull request. **All pull requests must include comprehensive test cases.**
-If you prefer, pick something from the roadmap or contact [spf13](http://spf13.com) about what may make sense to do next.
+Feel free to pick something from the roadmap or contact [spf13](http://spf13.com) about what may make sense to do next.
+Go ahead and fork the project and make your changes.  *We encourage pull requests to discuss code changes.*

+When you're ready to create a pull request, be sure to:

+  * Have test cases for the new code.
+If you have questions about how to do it, please ask in your pull request.
+  * Run `go fmt`
+  * Squash your commits into a single commit.  `git rebase -i`.
+It's okay to force update your pull request.
+  * Make sure `go test ./...` passes, and go build completes.
+Our Travis CI loop will catch most things that are missing.
+The exception: Windows.
+We run on windows from time to time, but if you have access please check on a Windows machine too.

-## Overview
+## Contribution Overview

 1. Fork Hugo from https://github.com/spf13/hugo
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Commit passing tests to validate changes.
+5. Run `go fmt`
+6. Squash commits into a single (or logically grouped) commits (`git rebase -i`)
-5. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request
+8. Create new Pull Request

 # Building from source